 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

-Technical information about the website’s accessibility
+Technical information about this website’s accessibility

 The Money and Pensions Service is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-The websites are partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the ‘non-compliances and exemptions’ listed below.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and exemptions listed below.

-Non-compliance with the accessibility regulations.
+Non-compliance with the accessibility regulations

 Content that’s not within the scope of the accessibility regulations

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 For example, we do not plan to fix https://maps.org.uk/wp-content/uploads/2020/11/encouraging-debt-advice-clients-to-save-using-behavioural-science.pdf

 What we’re doing to improve accessibility